Sharks and Minnows (Fun Soccer Game for Kids!)

 Once you have set up the grid, two players are given training bibs and are instructed to stand in the middle.
 These players don't have a ball because they’re the sharks!

-The rest of the players line up at one end of the grid, each with a ball at their feet.
+The rest of the players line up at one end of the grid, each with a ball (make sure it's the correct size) at their feet.
 These are the minnows!

 Now that you have got everything set up, how exactly do you play Sharks and Minnows?